NYPD: Preacher, wife robbed of $1M in jewelry during sermon

 Miller-Whitehead, 44, formed Leaders of Tomorrow International Ministries in 2013, after serving a five-year prison sentenced for identity theft and grand larceny.
 Miller-Whitehead claims he was illegally convicted.

-A city hall spokesperson said Adams spoke with Miller-Whitehead after the robbery Sunday.
+A city hall spokesperson said New York Mayor Eric Adams spoke with Miller-Whitehead after the robbery Sunday.

 “No one in this city should be the victim of armed robbery, let alone our faith leaders and congregants worshiping in a House of God,” Adams said in a statement.
 “The NYPD is investigating this crime and will work tirelessly to bring the criminals involved to justice.”